nathanstilwell/SocketWrench/README.md

 ## Heartbeats

 To give your server the opportunity to close abandoned connections, Socket Wrench will send a heartbeat at the configured interval.
+By default Socket Wrench will send a "pong" to the server every 30 seconds as well as repond to a "ping" message with a "pong".

-You may override what this message looks like and the interval by passing in config options.
+You may override what this message looks like (as JSON if you like) and the interval by passing in config options.

     var socket = new SocketWrench({
       socketUrl: 'ws://my-socket-server.com',